Mr. Wint and Mr. Kidd: In film

-Mr. Wint and his partner Mr. Kidd are American assassins working for Ernst Stavro Blofeld (Charles Gray), although are never seen interacting with him.
+In the 1971 film Diamonds Are Forever, Mr. Wint (Bruce Glover) and his partner Mr. Kidd (Putter Smith) are American assassins working for Ernst Stavro Blofeld (Charles Gray), although are never seen interacting with him.
 Their assignment is to dismantle Blofeld's diamond smuggling pipeline which, for almost two years, has been diverting diamonds to Blofeld, who is using them to construct a powerful laser satellite.
 With the satellite almost completed and both CIA and MI6 investigations showing too much interest in Blofeld's activities, the smuggling pipeline must be eliminated to cover Blofeld's trail.
 Wint and Kidd are sent to kill off anyone who comes into contact with the diamonds after they have done their part in the diamond smuggling operation.
 They follow the final shipment of diamonds through the pipeline running from South Africa to the United States via the Netherlands.
 As Mr. Wint says, "Curious how everyone who touches those diamonds seems to die."

-The pair takes a sadistic pleasure in their work — for example, to Mr. Wint's amusement when Mr. Kidd photographs the body of the old lady (Mrs. Whistler) they have drowned in the canals of Amsterdam, joking about sending the pictures to the primary-age children to whom she was a school teacher.
+The pair takes a sadistic pleasure in their work — for example, to Mr. Wint's amusement when Mr. Kidd photographs the body of Mrs. Whistler (Margaret Lacey), the old woman they have drowned in the canals of Amsterdam, joking about sending the pictures to the primary-age children to whom she was a school teacher.
 This is typical of an overtly morbid sense of humour they share, completing each other's sentences as a game and delighting in competing over laboured, blackly humorous puns.
-Thus an attempt to incinerate James Bond alive in a crematorium is "a glowing tribute" and "heart-warming."
+Thus an attempt to incinerate James Bond (Sean Connery), whom they thought was Peter Franks (Joe Robinson), alive in a crematorium is "a glowing tribute" and "heart-warming."
 They also amuse themselves with the twisted application of proverbs — for example, after blowing up a helicopter in flight Mr. Kidd begins the old quote, "If God had wanted man to fly ..." to which Mr. Wint concludes: "He would have given him wings, Mr. Kidd"; and Mr. Wint saying "If at first you don't succeed, Mr. Kidd", followed by Mr. Kidd's reply, "Try, try again, Mr. Wint."

-Although working closely as partners, they never address each other by their first names, instead preferring the more courtly and conventional title of courtesy - “mister”.
+Although working closely as partners, they never address each other by their first names, instead preferring the more courtly and conventional title of courtesy - "mister".
 It is strongly implied in the film that the two are lovers.
-They are seen holding hands in one scene; Mr. Wint also has a habit of putting on women's perfume; and at one point, Mr. Kidd remarks that Tiffany Case (Jill St. John) is attractive, "... for a lady," after which Mr. Wint looks at him jealously.
+They are seen holding hands in one scene; Mr. Wint also has a habit of putting on women's perfume; and at one point, Mr. Kidd remarks that Tiffany Case (Jill St. John) is attractive, "for a lady," after which Mr. Wint looks at him jealously.

 The two use numerous and creative methods of killing their targets such as: